 15 Interesting Facts and History about Pakistan Occupied Kashmir (POK)

-Can India prevent the supply of Chinese products in Indian Market?
+Can India prevent the supply of Chinese products in the Indian Market?

-The answer is no; because as per the rules made by the World Trade Organisation, it is not possible to impose a full ban on imports from any country even if there is no diplomatic, regional and trade relations with that country.
+The answer is no; because as per the rules made by the World Trade Organisation, it is not possible to impose a full ban on imports from any country even if there are no diplomatic, regional, and trade relations with that country.

-But government of India can ban some Chinese products on the basis of health and security issues.
-Commerce and Industry Minister replied in the Lok Sabha that the government of India had banned Chinese mobiles which don’t have IMEI number.
+But the government of India can ban some Chinese products on the basis of health and security issues.
+Commerce and Industry Minister replied in the Lok Sabha that the government of India had banned Chinese mobiles that don’t have an IMEI number.
 China has also banned Indian milk products on the basis of serious health issues.

-What India can do to restrict the entry of Chinese products in Indian Market?
+What India can do to restrict the entry of Chinese products in the Indian Market?

-India can impose anti dumping duty and countervailing duty on the cheap Chinese products like electronic items and toys.
-After the imposition of these two duties the prices of Chinese products increase in the Indian market, hence Indian manufacturer will have the chance to produce these products on Indian soil which will generate employment in India.
+India can impose an anti-dumping duty and countervailing duty on the cheap Chinese products like electronic items and toys.
+After the imposition of these two duties the prices of Chinese products increase in the Indian market, hence Indian manufacturers will have the chance to produce these products on Indian soil which will generate employment in India.

-Impacts of ban on Chinese products in India
+Impacts of the ban on Chinese products in India

-It is a well known fact that the Indian market is price sensitive market.
+It is a well-known fact that the Indian market is a price-sensitive market.
 Here a company has to keep the price low to penetrate the market.
 Indian consumers are more concerned about the price of the products not the quality of the products.

 So if Chinese products are banned/boycotted in India, it can raise the inflation rate in India because Indian products are costlier as compare to Chinese products.
-The people of lower income group in India will suffer a lot because they will not be able to purchase costly Indian products.
+The people of the lower-income groups in India will suffer a lot because they will not be able to purchase costly Indian products.